Make Sense of Carbon Neutral & Net Zero Differences

 Impact

-The ultimate goal of carbon net zero is he stabilization of atmospheric CO2 concentrations by significantly reducing or eliminating the release of carbon emissions.
+The ultimate goal of carbon net zero is he stabilisation of atmospheric CO2 concentrations by significantly reducing or eliminating the release of carbon emissions.
 This in turn removes the pathway for activities to impact on climate.
 Offsetting is essential the final ‘back-up’ action to hit zero.

 Carbon Neutral and Net Zero Differences Comparison